SpudMonkey7k/neopets-flash-fix-VM/README.md

    From "C:\Program Files (x86)\Pale Moon\", copy the "plugins" folder and paste it into your "%appdata%\Moonchild Productions\Pale Moon\Profiles\RANDOM_NAME.default\" directory.
 RANDOM_NAME will be different for you, but you can put "%appdata%\Moonchild Productions\Pale Moon\Profiles\" into the Run box (without quotes) and it should open up the directory containing your profile folder.
 6. Start Pale Moon (32-bit version) and try to play a Shockwave wave like Hannah and the Pirate caves!
 7. See notes below, and Troubleshooting farther  below for resolutions to common issues.
-8. **Recommended:** Before you click the "Play" button to load the game, go to Fiddler->Rules->Performance->Simulate Modem Speeds, and then load the game.
-This helps avoid a lot of headache.
-You can disable the option after the game loads.
+8. **Recommended:** Before you click the "Play" button to load the game, verify: Rules->Shockwave Tweaks->Enabled.
+I spent countless hours refining this selection of tweaks to get the best results out of each Shockwave game :)

 **Bad Driver Bug**
 - See full details here: https://gaming.stackexchange.com/questions/339173/how-can-i-play-dcr-shockwave-games?newreg=534f64e9e2ad4f698d7c1607667a48df